confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 - As a Kafka connector, |crep| runs on Connect workers.
 Even the :ref:`Replicator executable <replicator_executable>` has a bundled Connect worker with it.
 - |crep| has an embedded consumer that reads data from the origin cluster.
 - |crep| is specifically a source connector, and as with all source connectors, it relies on the Connect worker's embedded producer to write data to the destination cluster, in this case |ccloud|.
-- A Connect cluster creates three Kafka topics for management, ``offset.storage.topic``, ``config.storage.topic``, and ``status.storage.topic``, and these are in the Kafka cluster that backs the Connect worker.
+- A Connect cluster uses the admin client to create three Kafka topics for its own management, ``offset.storage.topic``, ``config.storage.topic``, and ``status.storage.topic``, and these are in the Kafka cluster that backs the Connect worker.

 ===================
 Configuration Types